mildsunrise/guifi-earth/README.md

 Maps][google-maps] or any other KML-capable program.
 You can customize it easily, see the [Tweaking](#tweaking) section.

-To try it, you can download a standard, pre-built KML file from the [downloads page][downloads] and open it in Google Earth.
+To try it, you can download a standard, pre-built KML file from [here][dl-kml] and open it in Google Earth.
 You can also use it offline (but the links to the official site won't work, of course).

 **Google Earth screenshots**
 Showing [`VILCastellRistol`](http://guifi.net/ca/node/38759) and its coverage: